Actuarial-Notes/Actuarial-Ontology/README.md

 > **Actuarial science** is a discipline that quantifies risk and makes decisions about the redistribution of risk among groups.

-⬛ Contributions are closed while the project is being set up.
-Once work is ready to begin, we will welcome contributions from all interested actuaries, developers, and ontologists.

-👉 Please check out our Project Guide if you're interested in contributing!
+👉 Check out our [Project Guide](https://github.com/Actuarial-Notes/Actuarial-Ontology/blob/main/Project%20Guide.md) if you're interested in contributing!
 Community guidelines that describe the rules of contribution will be shared when the project is opened.

 ## Why create an ontology?
 > "In a sample of 100 companies, it was found that 63 companies who reported operating profit in the financial statements used **at least nine different definitions.**"